-Writing style of Tennessee Williams
+The writing style of Tennessee Williams has extensively influenced modern theater.

 Let’s understand more about the unique writing style of Tennessee Williams: